shirokov-kirill/CU-static-program-analysis/README.md

 ```
 5. Create a PR in the original repository: https://github.com/Static-Homeworks-CUB/fall2024/pulls
 6. Ensure there are no issues reported by the CI.
+7. Wait for the review.
+Once your PR is approved, it will be merged into the `master` branch, and the assignment will be considered completed.

 ## Assignment eligibility criteria
 When reviewing assignment PRs, we consider the following criteria: